 The Authority participates in the West Virginia Board of Risk and Insurance Management to obtain coverage for general liability, property damage, business interruption, errors and omissions, and natural disasters.
 Coverage is offered in exchange for an annual premium.
-There were no changes in coverage or claims in excess of coverage for the year ended June 30, 2018.
+There were no changes in coverage or claims in excess of coverage for the year ended June 30, 2019.

-Note 15.
+Note 13.
 New Accounting Pronouncements

-The Governmental Accounting Standards Board (GASB) has issued the following Statements which are not yet effective.
+The Governmental Accounting Standards Board (GASB) has issued the following accounting pronouncements, which are not yet effective.